-- If you have high blood pressure that is not well controlled by medicine, or who have had recent heart problems, stroke, or other vascular problems, you may be at increased risk and should discuss with your doctor whether Qutenza® is right for you.
+- If you have high blood pressure that is not well controlled by medicine, or have had recent heart problems, stroke, or other vascular problems, you may be at increased risk and should discuss with your doctor whether QUTENZA is right for you.

-In clinical studies, the most common drug-related side effects of Qutenza®, which occurred in 5% or more of patients, included redness, pain, itching, or small bumps where Qutenza® was applied, and nausea.
+In all clinical trials, the most common drug-related side effects of QUTENZA were redness, pain, or itching where QUTENZA was applied.
 You should tell your doctor if any side effects bother you or do not go away.

 - In the U.S., visit www.fda.gov/medwatch or call 1-800-FDA-1088; or